SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.6  Roles and Authorization Checks In CAP

 In this exercise we will add authorizations to the CAP service, so that only users with the right authorization can view the data or even edit and create data.
-We will also add a mock user locally to test the funcitonality
+We will also add a mock user locally to test the funcitonality.

 ### Enable Authentication Support